Penn State fencing assistant fired over groping allegation

 STATE COLLEGE, Pa.
 (AP) — A woman says she told Penn State University's head fencing coach that one of his assistants had groped her on a plane, but the coach failed to report her accusation to the school as required.

-Jennifer Oldham, a North Carolina fencing coach, tells The Philadelphia Inquirer that she was aboard a flight with a group of fencing coaches when Penn State assistant George "Gia" Abashidze repeatedly asked her for sex and grabbed her crotch.
+Jennifer Oldham, a North Carolina fencing coach, told The Philadelphia Inquirer that she was aboard a December 2017 flight with a group of fencing coaches returning from a competition when Penn State assistant George "Gia" Abashidze repeatedly asked her for sex, touched her knee, arm and upper leg, then grabbed her crotch.

-Oldham says she told head coach Wes Glon what happened, but he failed to report it to Penn State.
-Oldham's husband eventually contacted school officials, who investigated and fired Abashidze two months ago.
-The school won't say whether it disciplined Glon.
+Oldham said she told head coach Wes Glon what happened.
+Glon had Abashidze apologize to Oldham, but informed her he did not report the incident to Penn State, the newspaper reported.
+"No one will believe you," Oldham said he told her.

+Oldham's husband, Jeff Kallio, who runs the Mid-South Fencers' Club in Durham, North Carolina, with her, eventually reported his wife's accusation and Glon's alleged inaction to Penn State Athletic Director Sandy Barbour.
+Penn State launched an investigation and fired Abashidze on March 4.

+But Oldham's account was corroborated by another passenger on the plane, Lewis Vaden, who told school investigators that Abashidze appeared to be drunk when he boarded, and that he overheard Abashidze propositioning her as she continued to say no. He said he saw Abashidze touching her.

+"It was disturbing," Vaden, a fencing supply company vendor from New Brunswick, New Jersey, said in an interview.
+"It was just a complete violation of her space."
+After the incident, Vaden said, "I felt bad that I didn't haul off and slug him."

-Oldham has filed a complaint with Penn State over Glon's handling of the case.
+Oldham and her lawyer filed a complaint with Penn State last month over Glon's handling of the case.
+They are also considering legal action.

 Information from: Philly.com, http://www.philly.com/